coherent-research/dcs-documentation/DcsConfigurationNotes.md

 Variable | Description
 ---------|------------
 %USERNAME% | The DCS account user name
 %PASSWORD% | The DCS account password.
-When this is sent out it will always be a new randomaly generated password.
+When this is sent out it will always be a new randomly generated password.
 %SIGNINURL% | Main URL page for DCS.
 This corresponds to the DcsWebAppUrl settings in the Dcs Web App appSettings.json file.
 %ROLE% | The DCS account role, i.e. Administrator, Guest, Operator or Viewer.
 %EMAIL% | The user email associated with the DCS account